jordi-zaragoza/face_classifier/README.md

 - tensorflow==2.9.1

 # Models
-This models have been trained separately using the code from [this other repository](https://github.com/jordi-zaragoza/pictures_classifier) that I created for 'weddings' pictures classification.
+These models have been trained separately using the code from [this other repository](https://github.com/jordi-zaragoza/pictures_classifier) that I created for 'weddings' pictures classification.
 Specially bad pictures with closed eyes.

 I used a pretrained model MobilenetV2.
 And then retrained using my own dataset.